devansh-lodha/vlms-are-blind-analysis/README.md

 The `get_model_predictions()` function implements inference code for all models.
 Then a loop is setup that loads the model and processor and evaluates the model on the test data.
 The model's predictions are stored in a pandas dataframe.
 All of the code is taken and modified from respective model's documentation on HuggingFace.

-I've set up the code to run locally on Mac machines with MPS.
-To avoid memory issues, memory is freed after each model is evaluated.

 The pandas dataframe will have the following columns for each of the 3600 rows:
 - filename
 - gt